anisadsouza/nexus-sentinel/README.md

 - explanations that a normal person can actually understand
 - a lightweight ML layer with SHAP-backed reasoning

+It now also includes **ThreatLens**, an intelligence layer that looks across saved scans and turns them into themes, trends, and grouped threat signals.

 It is still being built locally today, but the direction is toward a public web product later.

 ## Core Experience